awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-about-aws-runpatchbaseline.md

 `InstallOverrideList` lets you specify an https URL or an Amazon Simple Storage Service \(Amazon S3\) path\-style URL to a list of patches to be installed\.
 This patch installation list, which you maintain in YAML format, overrides the patches specified by the current default patch baseline\.
 This provides you with more granular control over which patches are installed on your instances\.

 Be aware that compliance reports reflect patch states according to what’s specified in the patch baseline, not what you specify in an `InstallOverrideList` list of patches\.
 In other words, Scan operations ignore the `InstallOverrideList` parameter\.
 This is to ensure that compliance reports consistently reflect patch states according to policy rather than what was approved for a specific patching operation\.

+For a description of how you might use the `InstallOverrideList` parameter to apply different types of patches to a target group, on different maintenance window schedules, while still using a single patch baseline, see [Sample scenario for using the InstallOverrideList parameter in AWS\-RunPatchBaseline](override-list-scenario.md)\.

 **Valid URL formats**
 + **https URL format**: